notofonts/noto-docs/src/miniarticles/NotoSansThaana.md

 # Noto Sans Thaana

-Noto Sans Thaana is a unmodulated (“sans serif”) design for texts in the Indic _Thaana_ script.
+Noto Sans Thaana is an unmodulated (“sans serif”) design for texts in the Indic _Thaana_ script.

 Noto Sans Thaana has multiple weights, contains 90 glyphs, and supports 89 characters from 4 Unicode blocks: Thaana, Basic Latin, Arabic, General Punctuation.